2010 Copiapó mining accident: Miners post-rescue

 All but two of the men went home within 48 hours of their rescue, and by 19 October all had left the hospital.

 Doctors felt the men had coped unexpectedly well physically with their time underground.
 Piñera even challenged the men to a friendly football game and invited them to visit the presidential palace and the opening of a transcontinental highway.

 Marc Siegel, an associate professor of medicine at the New York University Langone Medical Center, said that lack of sunlight could cause problems with muscles, bones, and other organs.
 Jane Aubin, scientific director of the Institute of Musculoskeletal Health and Arthritis at the Canadian Institutes of Health Research, said the miners would have to be monitored closely: "They haven't been as physically active as you would want [them] to be, so they have undoubtedly experienced some muscle loss. ...
 Probably after that extended period of time, in both a confined space and in relative darkness, they've also probably experienced some bone loss."

 Officials considered canceling plans for a Thanksgiving Mass for the men and their families at Camp Hope on 17 October over fears that a premature return to the site could be too stressful.
 "It's not a good idea that they go back to the mine so soon", said psychologist Iturra.
 Jorge Díaz, head of the miners' medical team at Copiapó regional hospital, said: "We have a group of workers who are absolutely normal people, they weren't selected from a group of applicants to be astronauts, nor were they people who underwent rigorous tests, therefore we don't know when the post-traumatic stress syndrome can appear."

+In the years after the accident, although initially they enjoyed worldwide fame, gifts of motorcycles, and invitations to Disney World and the Greek Islands, many spiraled, suffering psychologically and financially.
+Some found they could not get new mining jobs due to concerns that potential employers had about their mental health and the publicity that could follow.
+Some, like Jorge Galleguillos, adapted by finding related work, leading tours around the San Jose mining site.
+Others battled alcohol and drug addiction.
+Mario Sepulveda, who was called "Super Mario" for his positive and energetic personality admitted to fighting suicidal thoughts, saying, "People saw the pictures of the rescue and they thought our hell was over.
+In fact it was just beginning."